 - 1 teaspoon fresh oregano leaves, rough chopped or 1/2 teaspoon dried

 - 1/2 teaspoon whole fennel seed - place on a cutting board and give them a bit of a rough chop or crush with bottom of heavy saucepan to release the flavor

 - A big pinch of crushed red pepper

 - Two 28 ounce cans crushed tomatoes, go for an Italian brand like Cento or Rao's or Hunt's San Marzano

 - Heat the olive oil in a medium saucepan over medium high heat and saute the onion and garlic until softened and translucent.

-- Add the tomatoes, 1/2 can water, salt and black pepper.
+- Add the tomatoes, 1/2 can water (or white wine), salt and black pepper.